brianedwards00/University-Database/README.md

 ---
 ## What Am I Offering?
 This project solves the above problem as I created a simple Web Application that connects to a MariaDB database of a university that I also created.
-This web application utilizes a HTML Front-End and a PHP Back-End which displays the results from the database to the user.
+This web application utilizes a HTML Front-End and a PHP Back-End which displays the results from the database to the user through SQL statements.

 ---
 ## The Database